List of Gargoyles episodes

 Gargoyles is an animated television series that aired from October 24, 1994 to February 15, 1997.
-A total of 78 half-hour episodes of Gargoyles were produced.
+A total of 78 20-minute episodes of Gargoyles were produced.
 The first two seasons aired in The Disney Afternoon programming block, the third and final season aired on the Disney's One Saturday Morning block on ABC as Gargoyles: The Goliath Chronicles.

-Although the first two seasons were considered successful, Gargoyles did not live up to Disney's expectations as a commercial rival to Batman: The Animated Series.
+Although the first two seasons were considered successful, Gargoyles did not live up to Disney's expectations as a commercial rival to Warner Bros.
+Batman: The Animated Series.
 This result, combined with poor ratings for the third season, led Disney to cancel the series.
 The Goliath Chronicles aired its final episode on February 15, 1997.